 I recently spoke at a ManTalks event in Vancouver about my journey as an entrepreneur.
 It was one of the most difficult talks I’ve ever had to do, because it required me to focus on a topic that I’m so subjectively engaged in.

-I usually only do talks about my work, topics such as: personal development, human behaviour and relationships, mental health management and so on, and this was the first time I was ever asked to talk about my personal journey as an entrepreneur, in such a public setting.
+I usually only do talks about my work, topics such as: personal development, human behavior and relationships, mental health management and whatever else my mind is invested in.
+This was the first time I was ever asked to talk about my personal journey as an entrepreneur, and in such a public setting too!

 Therefore, the people that packed the 100 seat studio in the middle of Vancouver, Canada, learned that my journey as an entrepreneur was solely an attempt at, quite frankly, “...making life a lot less shit.”

-Nevertheless, I received some great feedback about the talk and several emails after the event, from audience members curious about my business strategy, and the secret behind my current success as an entrepreneur.
-I never really thought about it until I was asked and looking back once again, my business strategy has clearly always been sustainability.
+Nevertheless, I received some great feedback about the talk and several emails after the event, from audience members curious about my business strategy, and the secret behind my entrepreneurial success.
+I never really thought about it until I was asked and looking back, my business strategy has clearly centered around sustainability.

 I don’t really want to run a massive empire of a company which employs hundreds of people to manage and support.
 Plus I coach people for a living, so you can imagine what expectations I would impose on staff members.
 I help ease insecurity and anxiety for a living, so I don’t think I would feel comfortable being a source of panic in someone else’s life, especially as I like to develop and work on different projects on a whim when it suits me.
 It would be an operational nightmare for me and would cost me energy that I just don’t have nor desire to spare, therefore, I outsource and utilize local and online services to help me run my practice.